8 Features of Truly Durable Chicken Coops

 Before you buy, always ask about the warranty details.
 What exactly does it cover?
 Does it protect against weather damage, material defects, or issues with the hardware?
 Understanding the warranty can give you a clear picture of the coop’s expected lifespan and the level of support you’ll receive from the company.
 A builder who offers custom projects is often a good sign, as they have the expertise to guarantee their work.

-Features That Add Long-Term Value
+Which Features Add the Most Long-Term Value?

 Certain features are non-negotiable when it comes to a coop’s long-term value.
 Excellent ventilation is at the top of the list, as it’s crucial for preventing respiratory illnesses and managing moisture.
 Another key feature is durable, easy-to-clean flooring, which saves you countless hours of work and helps maintain a healthy environment for your flock.